larynjahor/spd/README.md

 local gopls_config = {
     settings = {
         gopls = {
-            subdirWatchPatterns = "off",
-            importsSource = "off", -- may be unnecessary in some cases env = {
+            env = {
                 "GOPACKAGESDRIVER" = "path to spd",
                 "SPDTARGETS" = table.concat(targets, ","),